Well, before you think I’m a pro at offering advice on how much to edit, let me make a quick confession.

 Once you’ve had a good dose of all these, you will no longer struggle to know when your writing is ready to publish.

-REVISIT YOUR WRITING THE NEXT DAY
+5. REVISIT YOUR CONTENT THE NEXT DAY

 Here’s my favourite tip that I recommend to those for whom over-editing is a huge problem.